nhsconnect/gpconnect/pages/appointments/appointments_provider_sys_slot_availability.md

   - providing a more standardised categorisation of available appointment slots across Provider systems so that inappropriate appointment booking is reduced
   - providing where applicable the GP branch surgery location of available appointment slots

-{% include note.html content="The requirements below only apply for slot availability mangement so should only apply to the '`Search for free slots`' GP Connect API use case and non of the other GP Connect API use cases such as '`Retrieve a patient's appointments`' or '`Amend an appointment`', for these the returned resources should reflect the complete organization appointment book." %}
+{% include note.html content="The requirements below only apply for slot availability management so should only apply to the '`Search for free slots`' GP Connect API use case and none of the other GP Connect API use cases such as '`Retrieve a patient's appointments`' or '`Amend an appointment`', for these the returned resources should reflect the complete organization appointment book." %}

 ## Appointment availability control ##